twolfson/twolfson.com/articles/visual-regression-testing-in-travis-ci.md

 [twolfson.com]: http://twolfson.com/
 [`image-diff`]: http://github.com/uber/image-diff

 Once you have your test suite set up, add in [Travis CI][].
-After the first test run, you should run into consistency issues (e.g. fonts not the same).
+After the first test run, you should run into consistency issues (e.g. fonts are not the same).
 There are a few solutions for this:

 - Use near-identical isolated environment to test environment (e.g. [Ubuntu][] [Vagrant][] for [Travis CI][])
 - Use consistent isolated sub-environment in development and test environment (e.g [Vagrant][] for both)